fullMoonShade/shei.dev/README.md

 ## shei.dev

 - To do list
+    - Implement hydration-overlay in next.config.js
     - Fix the hydration errors
-    - Improve ShapeBlur (home page)
+    - Improve buttons in home page
-    - Security improvements
+    - Security
-    - Wrap everything in react-hydration-overlay